JanHerca/urantiapedia/input/markdown/en/poetry/poetry.md

 > A human being’s entire afterlife is enormously influenced by what happens during the first few years of existence. [[UB 177:2.5](/en/The_Urantia_Book/177#p2_5)]

 (From Fellowship Herald Vol. 5 - 2)

+# Wonderment and revelation

+Wonderment and revelation
+Span the cosmos with their joys,
+And among the hosts of heaven,
+Each his spirit-love employs

+Just to win another mortal
+To the Father’s timeless plan,
+And to cheer him in his progress
+Toward the bliss awaiting man,

+Never can there be an ending;
+Never can adventure halt,
+For each level of the journey
+Leads each person to exalt

+Everything the Father wishes,
+All the love he would express,
+Giving us the joys of sonship
+And eternal happiness.

+How can I withhold my service?
+How can I allow a day
+Here to pass without exhorting
+Everyone to find his way

+Through the tumult of this planet
+‘Til the time he must depart,
+Soon again in loftier mansions
+To resume?
+In truth, to start

+In that climb that leads him Godward,
+Ne’er again to be a man
+On this splendid world of wonder,
+Ne’er to be its dust again.

+For each person is an offspring
+Of the Father’s will-to-love,
+And he’ll draw his far-flung family
+Home to endless joys above.

+David Glass

+(From Fellowship Herald Vol. 6 - 1)

+# A Reed Singing

+I am just a reed..
+You will not notice me here.
+While still a seed,
+I found myself lodged
+in a patch of hard earth.
+When a trickle of water
+discovered my hiding place,
+my roots took hold.

+More rain fell;
+it flowed gloriously
+around my pale root and tender sprout.
+I clung to this harsh slope,
+facing south,
+I was given sunshine,
+and I grew.

+I am just a reed, nothing to you.
+Not even one transformed by human hands into a flute, making music.
+But when a marine gale
+sweeps across the wind-bitten hill, blowing between our long stems, even reeds will sing.

+It is then that we praise
+the Lord of our creation,
+for we seem of small consequence, yet we have life.
+It is precious,
+and we give praise.

+Donner Canyon, Mount Diablo
+By Dave Holt, Concord, CA

+(From Fellowship Herald Vol. 6 - 1)